OvertureMaps/workshop/README.md

 The latest data catalog entry is `wherobots_open_data.overture_2025_03_19_1`.

-You can access all of Overture's buildings in Sedona with the following query on Wherobot cloud:
+You can access all of Overture's buildings in Sedona with the following query with Wherobots:

 ```python
 buildings = sedona.sql("SELECT * FROM wherobots_open_data.overture_2025_03_19_1.buildings_building")